OGN

 What is Sun Pharmaceutical actually paying for Organon?

 The reported $12 billion bid is an enterprise value figure, not an equity price.
-Organon's equity trades at roughly $2.2 billion in market cap, meaning Sun would be assuming approximately $9 billion in legacy Merck spinoff debt alongside the operating business.
+Organon's equity trades at roughly $2.2 billion in market cap, meaning Sun would assume approximately $9 billion in legacy Merck spinoff debt alongside the operating business.
 The actual equity check — what shareholders receive — is a fraction of that headline number.

 Why is Organon's 2.4x forward P/E misleading?